Freihart512/admin_app/🏠 Entidades/contrato.md

 - `created_at`: Timestamp for when the contract was created.
 - `updated_at`: Timestamp for when the contract was last edited.
 - `finalized_at` (Timestamp, Optional): Timestamp for when the contract was finalized before its natural end date.
-- `deleted_at` (Timestamp, Optional): Timestamp for when the contract record was soft-deleted.
+- `deleted_at` (Timestamp, Optional): Timestamp for when the contract record was soft-deleted or canceled.

 ### Ciclo de Vida
 - A contract is initially created with `status: 'activo'`.
-- Upon reaching its `end_date`, the status automatically changes to `status: 'expired'`.
+- Upon reaching its `end_date`, the status automatically changes to `status: 'finalizado'` starting the day after the `end_date`.
-- An admin can manually set the status to `status: 'eliminado'` before the `end_date`.
+- An admin can manually set the status to `status: 'cancelado'` before the `end_date` by populating the `deleted_at` field.
-- If a contract is soft-deleted (`deleted_at` is set), it should be filtered out of active listings by default, and any future associated Payments and Invoices that have not been generated yet should be cancelled or marked as invalid.
+- If a contract is soft-deleted (`deleted_at` is set, status changes to `cancelado`), its associated future Payments should be marked as cancelled, and no future Invoices should be generated for these cancelled Payments.

 ## Historial de Cambios